cbracken/blog/content/post/2011-04-22-installing-mozc-on-ubuntu.md

 1. Ancillary functions such as supplying a GUI for custom dictionary management, kanji lookup by radical, etc.

-The transliteration engine (e.g. anthy, mozc) is responsible for transforming a piece of input text, usually in kana form, into kanji: for example みる into one of: 見る、観る、診る、視る.
+The transliteration engine (e.g. Anthy, Mozc) is responsible for transforming a piece of input text, usually in kana form, into kanji: for example みる into one of: 見る、観る、診る、視る.
 This involves: